22 Adoption Reference Letter Samples (How to Write) + Tips

 What is an adoption reference questionnaire?

-An adoption reference letter questionnaire contains a list of questions from the adoption agency that it would like the referee to answer.
+An adoption reference letter questionnaire contains a list of questions from the agency that it would like the referee to answer.
 The questions help create a vivid image of the adoptive parents.
 They include questions about the adoptive parents’ living conditions, the couple’s ability to care for a child, whether the couple’s relationship is stable, whether they have alcohol or substance abuse issues, medical or physical issues, and criminal background.

 What information should you ask before writing an adoption reference letter?